RWS/Sdl-Community/MT Enhanced Provider/README.md

-## MT Enhanced Provider
+## MT Enhanced Provider for SDL Trados Studio
-By Patrick Porter

 ## Table of contents